Canon 1300D vs 650D

 |Canon 750D« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon 750D|

 |Canon 600D« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 600D|

 |Canon 500D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 500D|

 It is notable that the 1300D offers wifi support, while the 650D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the 650D have been discontinued, but can regularly be found used on eBay.
 The 650D was replaced by the Canon 700D, while the 1300D was followed by the Canon 2000D.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Canon 650D?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.